Franck Pourcel: Conducting

 Between 1956 and 1972, he was the conductor for France at the Eurovision Song Contest, with the exceptions of 1957 and 1968.
 Four of the songs that he conducted won first place for France.
 As a result, France became the most successful country in the contest's early years, until Luxembourg matched its four wins in 1973.

 By 1958, Pourcel started recording classical music.
 His series of Pages Célèbres led him to conduct the London Symphony Orchestra, The Society of Concerts for the Conservatoire, The BBC Orchestra at the Royal Festival Hall, and the Lamoureux Orchestra at the Salle Pleyel in Paris.
 In 1961, he co-composed with Paul Mauriat the hit "Chariot", which was recorded by Petula Clark and followed up by Peggy March as "I Will Follow Him".
 The song became the main theme for the film, Sister Act.

 In 1975, at the request of Air France, Pourcel composed an anthem for their new supersonic plane, Concorde.

-Pourcel recorded 250 albums, over 3000 songs, and he conducted famous orchestras such as London Symphonic Orchestra, BBC Orchestra and Orchestre des concerts Lamoureux.
+Pourcel recorded 250 albums, and over 3000 songs, and he conducted famous orchestras such as the London Symphonic Orchestra, BBC Orchestra and Orchestre des concerts Lamoureux.
 He created the series Amour Danse et violons (54 albums) and the classical series Pages Célébres.
 His first recordings from 1956 to 1962 were released under the series Originals.

 Pourcel recorded until 1995 with EMI.

 He died on 12 November 2000 in Neuilly-sur-Seine, at the age of 87, from Parkinson's disease.
 His daughter Françoise Pourcel, is taking care of his musical legacy.